 FH: Phelps was the one who finally did it.

 FW: OK.
 He won a crazy amount.
-And now he, you know he would have been in 9/11, at the World Trade Center, the day that 9/11 exploded.
+And now he—you know he would have been in 9/11, at the World Trade Center, the day that 9/11 exploded.
 He was standing outside.

 FH: Just like Seth MacFarlane was supposed to be in one of the airplanes.